Loudness Compliance Applications

 Loudness in conjunction with other Modules

 One of the key advantages of Engine is that it is possible to build workflows from any supported module, with a mix-and-match approach.
-So for example, you might want to use the upmix module, and follow this by loudness correction, then maybe add a Dolby E encode.
+So for example, you might want to use the Loudness module, and follow this with Dolby E encode, and track mapping.

 Creating these multi-step workflows are very fast to achieve, and offer enormous efficiency savings within Post Production and Broadcast facilities.